-It takes 10 to 14 months from planting to harvesting.
-During this period, Sumifru employs a number of ingenious measures to keep the bananas healthy.
-These include protecting the bananas from insect pests by introducing their natural enemy, frogs, as well as companion planting with repellent plants, thereby minimizing the need for agricultural chemicals.
+Banana production takes 10 to 14 months from planting to harvesting.
+During this period, Sumifru uses various ingenious measures to keep the bananas in good condition.
+These include protecting the bananas from insect pests by introducing their natural enemy, frogs, as well as companion planting with repellent plants, thereby minimizing the use of agricultural chemicals.
 Also, home-made organic fertilizers are used to revitalize the soil and maintain soil health in order to produce healthier and tastier bananas.
 Most of these tasks, which start early in the morning, are performed by local staff.
 In fact, the Sumifru Group's vast Mindanao plantation, which stretches over an area of 10,000 hectares, is a significant local employer, providing about 20,000 manual labor jobs to earnest and diligent Philippine workers.

 Precise temperature control to deliver high-quality bananas to stores

 To ensure that Japanese consumers can get the best-tasting bananas, Sumifru was the first in the industry to establish a fully temperature-controlled supply chain, known as a cold chain, starting from the place of production.
 The banana is so sensitive to temperature changes that it can suffer chilling damage even when the temperature drops only slightly below its preferred temperature of around 13.5 degrees Celsius.